asonolet/mefikit/src/umesh/README.md

   producing a new mesh.

-### ✅ In-Place Operations (mutate existing mesh, applied on UMeshViewMut)
+### ✅ In-Place Operations
-These operations can safely modify the mesh structure in-place, especially when done through a `UMeshViewMut`.
+These operations can safely modify the owned mesh structure in-place.

 | Operation                 | Description |
 |---------------------------|-------------|